-- Assume that pupils with the same condition require the same treatment. - Prevent pupils from easily accessing their inhalers and medication. - Ignore the views of the pupil or their parents. - Ignore medical evidence or opinion. - Send pupils home frequently for reasons associated with their medical condition, or prevent them from taking part in activities at school, including lunch times, unless this is specified in their IHP. - Send an unwell pupil to the medical room or school office alone or with an unsuitable escort. - Penalise pupils with medical conditions for their attendance record, where the absences relate to their condition. - Make parents feel obliged or forced to visit the school to administer medication or provide medical support, including for toilet issues.
+- Assume that pupils with the same condition require the same treatment. - Prevent pupils from easily accessing their inhalers and medication. - Ignore the views of the pupil or their parents. - Ignore medical evidence or opinion. - Send pupils home frequently for reasons associated with their medical condition, or prevent them from taking part in activities at school, including lunch times, unless this is specified in their IHP. - Penalise pupils with medical conditions for their attendance record, where the absences relate to their condition. - Make parents feel obliged or forced to visit the school to administer medication or provide medical support, including for toilet issues.
 The school will ensure that no parent is made to feel that they have to give up working because the school is unable to support their child's needs. - Create barriers to pupils participating in school life, including school trips. - Refuse to allow pupils to eat, drink or use the toilet when they need to in order to manage their condition.